Anglo-Irish Agreement: Unionist and Loyalist opposition

 The Agreement was widely rejected by unionists because it gave the Republic of Ireland government a role in the governance of Northern Ireland for the first time ever, and because they had been excluded from the agreement negotiations.
 The Ulster Unionist Party (UUP) and Democratic Unionist Party (DUP) led the campaign against the agreement, including mass rallies, strikes, civil disobedience and the mass resignation from the British House of Commons of all the unionist MPs.
 The DUP and UUP collectively organised 400,000 signatures in a petition against the Agreement.
 Northern Ireland Secretary Tom King was attacked by loyalists in Belfast on 20 November.

 There was also a mass rally outside Belfast City Hall on 23 November 1985 against the Agreement, with Irish historian Jonathan Bardon saying of it: "Nothing like it had been seen since 1912".
-Estimates of the number of people there vary: The Irish Times claimed 35,000 people were present; the News of the World, The Sunday Times and the Sunday Express claimed 100,000; the lecturer in Politics at the University of Ulster, Arthur Aughey, claimed over 200,000 people were there; and the organisers of the meeting said 500,000 attended.
+Estimates of the number of people there vary: The Irish Times claimed 35,000 people were present; the News of the World, The Sunday Times and the Sunday Express claimed 100,000; Arthur Aughey, a lecturer in politics at the University of Ulster, claimed over 200,000 people were there; and the organisers of the meeting said 500,000 attended.
 The DUP leader Ian Paisley addressed the crowd:

 Where do the terrorists operate from?
 From the Irish Republic!
 That's where they come from!
 Where do the terrorists return to for sanctuary?
 To the Irish Republic!
 And yet Mrs Thatcher tells us that that Republic must have some say in our Province.
 We say never, never, never, never!

 The day after the rally, a MORI opinion poll in Northern Ireland found that 75% of Protestant Unionists would vote 'No' if a referendum was held on the Agreement, with 65% of Catholic Nationalists saying they would vote 'Yes'.

 Following the resignation of the unionist members of parliament, who represented 15 of the 17 Westminster seats in the province, the 1986 Northern Ireland by-elections were held on 23 January 1986, and all the resigning members except one were re-elected, standing on an anti-Agreement platform.
 The exception was Newry and Armagh, which in a close contest was gained by the pro-Agreement SDLP.